 Operating expenses are those expenses paid to acquire goods and services provided in return for operating revenues and to carry out the mission of the College.
 The operating expenses are presented in this statement in what are considered natural classifications such as personal services, supplies and services, scholarships and fellowships, and depreciation.
-Overall expenditures increased in fiscal year 2016 in the categories of personal services and depreciation.
+Overall expenditures increased in fiscal year 2017 in the category of personal services.

-Overall expenditures in functional categories increased by a total of \$122,352 or approximately 0.6 percent from 2015 to 2016.
-Expenditures increased in three of the nine categories.
-These increases occurred in instruction, academic support, and depreciation.
-The college implemented a new faculty pay schedule in the 2015-16 academic year.
-Also, the new Health Science Complex was completed in the fall of 2015 and added to the depreciation schedule.
-The largest decreases occurred in Scholarship & Fellowships and Auxiliary Enterprises, indicative of the decline in enrollment.
+Overall expenditures in functional categories decreased by a total of \$645,704 or approximately 3.16 percent from 2016 to 2017.
+Expenditures increased in three of the nine functional categories.
+These increases occurred in academic support, student services, and institutional support.
+The voluntary separation arrangement in addition to the leave payouts for several employees who retired resulted in an increase in personal services.
+By percentage, the largest decreases occurred in scholarship & fellowships and auxiliary enterprises, indicative of the continued decline in enrollment.
+Other decreases were the result of a continued effort to decrease operating expenditures.

-The table below shows the functional classification of expenditures for fiscal year 2016.
-A more detailed representation of functional versus natural classifications of operating expenditures is included in Note 8 of the accompanying financial statements.
+The table below shows the functional classification of expenditures for fiscal year 2017.
+A more detailed representation of functional versus natural classifications of operating expenditures is included in Note 7 of the accompanying financial statements.